petitparser/dart-petitparser/README.md

 ### Using Parser References

 Defining and reusing complex grammars can be cumbersome, particularly if the grammar is large and recursive (such as the example above).
-PetitParser provides  building block to conveniently define and build complex grammars with possibly hundreds of productions.
+PetitParser provides building blocks to conveniently define and build complex grammars with possibly hundreds of productions.

-To create a new grammar definition subclass `GrammarDefinition`.
+To create a new grammar definition subclass [`GrammarDefinition`](https://pub.dev/documentation/petitparser/latest/petitparser/GrammarDefinition-class.html).
 In our case we call the class `ExpressionDefinition`.
 For every production create a new method returning the primitive parser defining it.
 The method called `start` is supposed to return the start production of the grammar.
-To refer to a production defined in the same definition use `ref` with the function reference as the argument.
+To refer to a production defined in the same definition use [`ref(Function)`](https://pub.dev/documentation/petitparser/latest/petitparser/ref.html) with the function reference as the argument.

 ```dart
 class ExpressionDefinition extends GrammarDefinition {